IsaakBM/cesmle-ocn-fetch/README.md

    variables
 6. write only the native downscaled output at `0.05 x 0.05`

-Two GLORYS-target variables need explicit final-stage handling:
+Three GLORYS-target variables need explicit final-stage handling:

 - `siconc`: GLORYS stores sea-ice concentration as a fraction (`0-1`), while the CMIP/IPCC `siconc` climatologies and deltas are in percent